jpcposts/jpcposts.github.io/_posts/2023/2023-10-04-install_active_directory_domain_services.md

 Active Directory Domain Services (AD DS) is a core component of Microsoft Windows Server that enables centralized management of users, groups, computers, and other network resources within an organization.
 It plays a pivotal role in creating and maintaining a secure, organized, and efficient network environment.
 Installing AD DS on a Windows Server 2022 is a crucial step in establishing a domain controller that can provide essential authentication, authorization, and directory services to users and devices in your network.

-Additionally, Tautulli acts as a robust notification system, alerting you to new content additions, playback issues, or even when your favorite media becomes available.
-With Tautulli's remote access feature, you can manage your Plex server from anywhere, ensuring that your media library is always up to date and accessible.
-Furthermore, its user-friendly interface makes it accessible for users of all levels, from beginners to tech enthusiasts.

-Overall, Tautulli not only elevates your Plex Media Server but also transforms your media streaming experience, ensuring you're always in control of your entertainment library.
-It's an essential tool for those who want to get the most out of their home media network.

-Tautulli is a fantastic tool for monitoring and tracking your Plex Media Server.
-It provides valuable insights into your media consumption habits and helps you keep tabs on your Plex server's performance.
-In this guide, we will walk you through the process of installing Tautulli on your Synology NAS device, ensuring you have full control over your Plex experience.

 ## Prerequisites
 Before you embark on installing Active Directory Domain Services (AD DS) on a Windows Server 2022, ensure you have met these prerequisites: